Bradypus variegatus¶

 The high-suitability core covers Brazil's southeastern Atlantic Forest and the Amazon basin — both well-known sloth strongholds — plus secondary patches across Central America.
 The model correctly identifies the unsuitability of the Andes (cold, high altitude) and the very dry Brazilian Northeast (Caatinga).

 qmaxent_output/model.pkl— the serialised trained model.
 Reload it later from the Data tab's Load existing model (.pkl)… button or share it with collaborators.
-Security note in Saving and reusing models.qmaxent_output/results.xlsx— the multi-sheet supplementary table containing experimental setup, variable list, CV results, jackknife, and response-curve breakpoints.
+Security note in Saving and reusing models.qmaxent_output/results.xlsx— the multi-sheet supplementary table containing experimental setup, variable list, CV results, jackknife, permutation, response-curve breakpoints, and threshold tables.
 See Exporting results for the sheet-by-sheet layout.

-If you ticked Save analysis charts as PNG before projection, three additional 300-dpi PNGs of the response curves, ROC, and jackknife panels are written next to the GeoTIFF — sized for direct paste into a single-column manuscript figure.
+If you ticked Save analysis charts as PNG before projection, four additional 300-dpi PNGs of the response curves, ROC, jackknife, and permutation panels are written next to the GeoTIFF — sized for direct paste into a single-column manuscript figure.

-20 candidate locations (red dots) appear on the suitability map, with addresses populated by Nominatim reverse geocoding:
+20 candidate locations (red dots) appear on the suitability map, with their attribute table populated by Nominatim reverse geocoding:

 Next steps¶